spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/3-manual.md

 - Contain metadata for application properties used in the UI and code completion in the shell.

 Applications can be registered individually using the `app register` command or in bulk using the `app import` command.
-There are also bulk-registration links that represent the group of pre-built applications for a specific release which is useful for getting started.
+There are also bulk-registration links that represent the group of prebuilt applications for a specific release which is useful for getting started.

 You can register applications using the UI or the shell.